shulai/qonda/docs/guide.rst

 A basic knowledge of Python and PyQt programming are required to follow this tutorial.
 If you are able to build a widget based UI with PyQt and make it work you are ready to go!

+Qonda currently supports Python 2.7 and 3.x.
+Qonda sources are 2.7, but mostly used in 3.4 so version specific bugs can exists if you use it in 2.7.
+For use with Python 3.x, sources are translated using 2to3 at install time (plus some manual adjustment).

+Also Qonda supports both PyQt4 and PyQt5.
+PyQt4 is the default.
+See `PyQt5 support`_ for details.

+This guide assumes use of Python 2.7 and PyQt4, but few (if any) changes are required between versions, the main difference being unicode strings becoming the standard string type en Python 3.

 Interview overview
 ==================